minprog/programmeren-1/problems/calendar/index.md

 6. Click **Run**.

-Terra remembers what you filled in, so to run the same command again you can simply click **Run as** and then **Run**.
+Terra remembers what you filled in, so to run the same command again you can simply click **Run as** and then hit **Run**.
 When you want to test another month, click **Run as** and change the Arguments field.

 ### What is &lt;padding&gt;?